 Karen H. Lipney

-As ADR Programs Director, Karen draws on years of experience working for a national labor union.
-In a career transition, Karen focused on mediation to expand her legal and organizational skills.
-Since 2014, Karen has worked as a volunteer Community Mediator, Conflict Coach, and Facilitator.
+Karen draws on years of experience working for a national labor union and before that, as an attorney.
+In a career transition, Karen focused on mediation to expand her skills and experience.
+In 2014, Karen began to volunteer her time for Community Boards as a Community Mediator, Conflict Coach, and Facilitator.
+In 2016 she joined the staff as the Outreach Coordinator.
 She was raised in San Francisco and giving back to the community is part of her family heritage.